 Cathay Pacific doesn’t load the flight to Vancouver by row.
 Everyone simply lines up at the gate and we are let on the aircraft after our boarding pass is scanned and our passport is verified.

-This flight is excruciatingly long, however service by the cabin crew is very good.
+This 11-hour flight is excruciating, however service by the cabin crew is very good.
 The first time I check my watch is an hour or so after they serve us dinner at the beginning of the flight.
 At that point we are five hours into the flight.
 Not even being half way is pretty depressing!
 The next time I check the time, we are about five hours out of Vancouver…still a very long time to sit.
-By then I’ve listened to all the music I can handle; I’ve read all the magazines on my iPad I can stand; so I haul down my MacBook Air from the overhead bin and write my journal and process photos for awhile.
+By then I’ve listened to all the music I can handle; I’ve read all the magazines on my iPad that interest me; so I haul down my MacBook Air from the overhead bin and write my journal and process photos for awhile.
 It would be great if I could sleep aboard aircraft, but that doesn’t happen no matter how tired I am.
 The sunrise is beautiful as we fly south of Alaska’s Aleutian Islands.

 Our approach to Vancouver is over Northern Vancouver Island and the coast range of mountains of British Columbia.
 The pilot refers to it as “the Whistler approach” to Vancouver airport, taking us over the famed ski resort.
 We fly east of the city and then turn west on final approach over Surrey, Richmond, and New Westminster, giving us great views of the city against the North Shore mountains.
 I think we land on Vancouver runway 26R.
 I take some nice photos of the scenery out the window.